musa11971/p5js-grid/README.md

 # p5js-grid
 Example of an object based pixel grid in p5.js.
-Modify **resolution** to increase the amount of pixels in the grid.
+Modify the **resolution** variable to increase the amount of pixels in the grid.
 [Codepen demo](https://codepen.io/musa11971/pen/rypqpm)

 # Example with resolution 5